Stefan Funk: Main research areas

-Stefan Funk’s area of research is high energy astrophysics and astroparticle physics, in particular the search for the origin of cosmic rays using gamma rays and the understanding of the particle nature of dark matter.
+Stefan Funk's area of research is high energy astrophysics and astroparticle physics, in particular the search for the origin of cosmic rays using gamma rays and the understanding of the particle nature of dark matter.
 Funk is also involved in projects in laboratory astrophysics where astrophysical processes are reproduced in laboratory settings and in topics in astro quantum optics, such as super-high angular resolution optical intensity interferometry.

 Distinctions and awards

 Funk is a recipient of IUPAP's 2009 Shakti P. Duggal Award to recognise outstanding work by a young scientist in the field of cosmic ray physics.
 In 2010, he received the Bruno Rossi Prize from the American Astronomical Society with the H.E.S.S. team, and in 2011 with the Fermi-LAT team.
-He is a Thompson Reuters highly-cited researcher in 2015 and 2016, and was elected as an APS Fellow in 2016.
+He is a Thomson Reuters highly cited researcher in 2015 and 2016, and was elected as an APS Fellow in 2016.